 Gnudi means nude!
 These little golden dumplings are like ravioli without the pasta.
-They are totally moreish so it’s lucky there recipe makes heaps.
+They are totally moreish so it’s lucky this recipe makes heaps.
 Great for lunch boxes the next day with some leafy greens.
 This recipe first appeared in the WARM cookbook as Nettle Ricotta Gnudi.
-Our friends at Greenshed Homestead grew nettles especially for Monica to use as they remind her of her childhood in Italy, collecting all the wild weeds which were simply staples in the diet.
+Our friends at Greenshed Homestead grew nettles especially for Monica to use as they remind her of her childhood in Italy, collecting all the wild weeds which were simply staples in their diet.
 We have replaced with kale as the nettles are quite tricky to find.

 GLUTEN-FREE | SERVES 6-8

 - ½ teaspoon nutmeg